Extra Wide Mary Jane Shoes for Kids – They Do Exist!

 Now that you know which are the best extra wide Mary Jane shoes for kids, you are ready to make the most informed decision.

-Please do not hesitate to contact me if you ever have trouble finding a particular shoe style for your child, it’s highly likely that I have fitted it before and I will help you find it.
+Do not hesitate to contact me if you ever have trouble finding a particular shoe style for your child’s extra wide feet, I have likely fitted it before and I will help you find it: firstname.lastname@example.org

-Have you tried another Mary Jane shoe style that has worked well for your chid’s extra wide feet?
+Have you tried another Mary Jane shoe style that has worked well for your child’s extra wide feet?
 Please share your findings below so other parents can benefit from your experiences.